zhouhhh/micro-app/README.md

 The micro-app has nothing to do with the technology stack, nor is it tied to the business, and can be used in any front-end framework.

 # Getting Start
-The micro front-end is divided into base application and sub application.
-We list the modifications required for base application and sub application respectively, and introduce the use of micro-app in detail.
+The micro front-end is divided into base application and micro application.
+We list the modifications required for base application and micro application respectively, and introduce the use of micro-app in detail.

 ## base application
 > The base application takes the vue framework as an example